bmarenco/wrdpg/README.md

 ![Embeddings for the footbal matches dataset](figures/football_communities.png)

-This repository contains the code accompanying the paper **"Weighted Random Dot Product Graphs"** (B. Marenco, P. Bermolen, M. Fiori, F. Larroca and G. Mateos, soon to be on arXiv).
+This repository contains the code accompanying the paper [**"Weighted Random Dot Product Graphs"**](https://arxiv.org/abs/2505.03649) by B. Marenco, P. Bermolen, M. Fiori, F. Larroca and G. Mateos

 It includes implementations of the methods and experiments described in the paper, including the proposed Weighted RDPG model (built upon [Graspologic’s implementation of the standard RDPG](https://github.com/graspologic-org/graspologic/blob/main/graspologic/models/rdpg.py)) and the novel primal-dual optimization approach for maximum entropy inference under moment constraints.